bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 Results
 =======

-JustDeepIt generates three types of images: mask, masked, and contour during object detection, as respectively shown in the images below.
+JustDeepIt generates three types of images: mask, masked, and contour during the inference process, as respectively shown in the images below.

 .. image:: ../_static/tutorials_PPD2013_inference_output_types.jpg